GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 --------------------

-*GMT* programs "remember" the standardized command line options (See Section [sec:stopt]) given during their previous invocations and this provides a shorthand notation for complex options.
+*GMT* programs "remember" the standardized command line options (See Section `Standardized command line options`_) given during their previous invocations and this provides a shorthand notation for complex options.
 For example, if a basemap was created with an oblique Mercator projection, specified as